Marc Andreessen: Personal life

 Andreessen identifies himself as German-American.

 Andreessen married Laura Arrillaga in 2006.
 She is the founder of the Silicon Valley Social Venture Fund and daughter of Silicon Valley real estate billionaire John Arrillaga.
-The couple met in 2005, at a New Year’s Eve dinner organized by Andreessen.
+The couple met in 2005, at a New Year’s Eve dinner organized by the former eHarmony CEO.
 Andreessen considered Arrillaga and her father his replacement family.
 They got married nine months later.
-They have one son who was named John after Laura's father.
-John was carried by a gestational surrogate.
-According to Business Insider, John was 8-years-old in 2023.
+They have one son, who was carried by a gestational surrogate.
+According to Business Insider, the son was 8 years old in 2023.

 In 2009, Andreessen issued a $25,000 reward for information leading to a conviction in the 1987 unsolved murder of Barbara Blackstone, a teacher from New Lisbon High School in Wisconsin, which he had attended.
 The case remains unsolved as of 2022.

 In 2021, he and his wife bought a property in Malibu for $177 million from Serge and Florence Azria.
 This was the highest price paid for a California property at that time.
 As of February 2023, his net worth is estimated at $1.7 billion by Forbes.

-In 2022, Andreessen advocated against the construction of 131 multifamily housing units in their affluent Atherton, California town.
-In a letter, Andreessen and his wife wrote that they opposed permitting more than one house on a single acre of land.
+In 2022, Andreessen and his wife advocated against the construction of 131 multifamily housing units in their affluent Atherton, California town.
+In a letter, they wrote that they opposed permitting more than one house on a single acre of land.
 Andreessen's comments sparked criticisms of hypocrisy, as he had previously argued for increased housing supply, in particular in California.